 “Holy Baptism is full initiation by water and the Holy Spirit into Christ’s Body, the Church.”
 (The Book of Common Prayer, p.
 298)

-Parents who would like a Thanksgiving for the Birth or Adoption of a Child are also welcome!
+We are also happy to offer a service of Thanksgiving for the Birth or Adoption of a Child.

 We suggest Sundays with a special baptismal meaning: